top of page

 cjoywarner

-• 12 min read
+• 8 min read

 ree

-The Influences Behind the Show: Screenwriters
+The Screenwriters

+And right here is where we have every right to be real: if Jenkins’ primary purpose is to evangelize, as we have examined in Red Flags within The Chosen, we would expect him to have selected screenwriters steeped in theology.
 One of his screenwriters, Tyler Thompson, does have a degree from Moody Bible Institute.
-But, sure enough, the other, Ryan Swanson, is steeped in the secular world of filming, which seems to fit Jenkins’ primary purpose to entertain.
+But, sure enough, the other, Ryan Swanson, is steeped in the secular world of filming, which seems to fit Jenkins’ primary purpose to entertain, which we have also discussed in Red Flags within The Chosen.
 Both screenwriters profess to be Christians, but when Swanson lists The Wire, Game of Thrones, Battlestar Galactica, and Star Trek as formative influences, I sit up and say, “What?” since I can’t even flip fast enough through some of these shows while changing channels.
 Evidently, The Wire is a “dark, mature” and very realistic depiction of urban crime, complete with a lot of offensive language.
 Game of Thrones is apparently infamous for its explicit sex scenes and nudity, also featuring graphic scenes of rape and sexual violence against women.
 (I wish I was making this up.)

 Next, I looked up Battlestar Galactica.
 When even AI answers my question, “Is this a clean show?” with “No, this is not considered a clean show,” I believe it.
 Once again, we have a heavily violent show with doubtful sexual content.
 Star Trek is a film series based off the original television series, but even this series is not above question in its suggestive content, and I cannot imagine calling it a formative influence in my life.
 Even the films Swanson is known for screenwriting, Mr. and Mrs. Smith and Drop Dead Gorgeous, aren’t exactly wholesome, innocent films (judging by the trailers I have watched).
-Why would I want one foot in the church and one in the world if my purpose is to bring people to Jesus, and why would I even bother with evangelism if my primary purpose was to entertain?
+Why would I want one foot in the church and one foot in the world if my purpose is to bring people to Jesus, and why would I even bother with evangelism if my primary purpose is to entertain?
 This all seems like some form of spiritual adultery to me, and I do not say that lightly.
-But Scripture expressly tells us to have no fellowship with the unfruitful works of darkness but rather to reprove them (Ephesians 5:11).
+Scripture expressly tells us to have no fellowship with the unfruitful works of darkness but rather to reprove them (Ephesians 5:11).

 But even if we were to assume that none of these grossly secular influences has in any way tainted the screenwriting of The Chosen (a naïve assumption, since each has deeply influenced one of the show’s three screenwriters), we have plenty of other troublesome influences to consider, each of which has been intentionally selected to broaden the show’s ecumenical appeal.
 In an interview with Deseret News, Tyler Thompson, says, “It’s been nice to have thing [sic] perspectives like Messianic Rabbis, Catholics, Latter-day Saints, all of these things to help, ‘Here’s how we see things.’
 But at the end of the day, we are of none of those things and are just saying we’re doing our best trying to make something for you.”

+An LDS influence?
 I guess it depends whom you ask because, when Jenkins himself has been challenged for the LDS influence on the show, he has denied its hand in the script.
-But here, one of Jenkins’ co-screenwriters openly acknowledges the value of the LDS perspective.
+But when Tyler Thompson, Jenkins' co-screenwriter with a Bible degree, openly acknowledges the value of the LDS perspective, we ought to take note.
 Jenkins and his screenwriters also consult regularly with a Catholic priest, a Messianic Jewish rabbi, a professor of New Testament at Biola University, and an orthodox Jewish theologian.
 It is no surprise, then, that the show has a worldwide ecumenical appeal when these influences are intentionally crafted into the very fiber of the show.
-One thing is clear: although Jenkins identifies himself as an evangelical, his chosen “Jesus” is certainly not.
-Not only is Jonathan Roumie “in-your-face” Catholic, he is avowedly ecumenical rather than evangelical.

 Jenkins is accountable for these influences because his choices have become a double-edged sword: the very ecumenism that would appear to preclude doctrinal bias also tends to result in a less-than-evangelical message.
 So Jenkins continues to juggle defense and denial from hand to hand, yet he cannot deny that each member of his enormous endeavor was handpicked for a specific reason to create an "anthology," as it were, of spiritual opinions and perceptions that would appeal to as broad a base as possible.
 And yet Jenkins himself remains the maverick--the wildcard--among a staff of handpicked co-producers, scriptwriters, reviewing consultants, actors, and filmers.
 Although these sources do indeed shape the "viewpoint" of Jenkins' disciples, Jenkins himself makes the final call.
 It is, after all, his idea and his self-perpetuating invention.